-Read Social Enterprise Explained to find out more.
+Read the short guide - Social Enterprise Explained - to find out more.

 According to Social Enterprise UK, social enterprises should: